Water Self-Dissociation is Insensitive to Nanoscale Environments: Results and discussion

-The dissociation free energy of water in the bulk phase was first computed from ab-initio molecular simulations in the late 90's by Trout and Parrinello \cite{parrinello}.
+The dissociation free energy of water in the bulk phase was first computed from \textit{ab-initio} molecular simulations in the late 90's by Trout and Parrinello \cite{parrinello}, employing density functional theory (DFT).
 These authors adopted the O-H distance of the dissociating bond as the reaction coordinate.
-While this constraint proved to be appropriate to induce bond breaking and to form the ion pair, when the O-H separation exceeds a certain length, it can not prevent the recombination of the hydroxide with a different proton through Grotthuss diffusion \cite{sprik}.
-Thus, the application of this scheme seems to be unable to produce a well separated OH$^-$-H$_3$O$^+$ pair.
+While this constraint proved to be appropriate to induce bond breaking and to form the ion pair, when the O-H separation exceeds a certain length, it can not prevent the recombination of the hydroxide with a different proton through Grotthuss diffusion \cite{sprik}, and therefore the application of this scheme seems to be unable to produce a well separated OH$^-$-H$_3$O$^+$ pair.
 Shortly after, Sprik proposed the proton coordination $n_H$ as an alternative reaction coordinate that, by avoiding recombination, may facilitate the separation of the ions \cite{sprik}.
-This variable, implemented in some of the studies cited above \cite{geocosmo_75_4978, prl_119_056002, jpcl}, counts the number of protons surrounding a given oxygen atom.
-Each H atom contributes to $n_H$ with a quantity that varies continuously between 0 and 1, depending on the O-H distance (see SI Appendix).
+This variable, implemented in some of the studies cited in the introductory section \cite{geocosmo_75_4978, prl_119_056002, jpcl}, counts the number of protons surrounding a given oxygen atom.
+Each H atom contributes to $n_H$ with a quantity that varies continuously between 0 and 1, depending on the O-H distance (see Supporting Information).
 Thus, the proton coordination assumes fractionary values and can be used to introduce a bias potential that enforces dissociation in a particular H$_2$O molecule as $n_H$ changes from 2 to 1.